 On Friday, the track is scorching hot, and the forecasts are good.
 It's worth noting that Alboreto, despite everything, was the fastest on the finish line (305 km/h), while Piquet's Brabham reached 340 km/h at the end of the main straight.
 On Saturday, the battle of lap times resumes.
 Alboreto desperately needs to gain positions.
 Prost will be attacked by the Williams cars (Rosberg is third, although he lost half a wing and had to use race tires because the softer ones didn't last a lap) and by Piquet.
 Due to a spin, the Brazilian used the reserve car with recycled tires.
 Fabi is currently sixth, Ghinzani - debuting with Toleman - is a good fifteenth.
 In difficulty, almost like Ferrari, are Lotus and Renault.
 Warwick collides with a guardrail, seriously damaging Tambay's borrowed car.
 Irishman Kenny Acheson makes his return to Formula 1 with RAM, replacing the late Winkelhock.
 But luck is not on his side: the pilot breaks the engine in the morning and manages to get on the track while they display the flag for the end of the tests, so his average speed is 5.9 km/h.
 As if he had walked.
 As mentioned, unfortunately, on Sunday, August 12, 1985, Manfred Winkelhock, the thirty-three-year-old German Formula 1 driver, died at Sunny Brook Medical Center, where he had been admitted with multiple fractures following an accident on the dangerous Mosport circuit during a World Endurance Championship race.
 The unfortunate driver underwent a three-and-a-half-hour brain operation in an attempt to remove a hematoma.
 Winkelhock, who raced in the Formula 1 World Championship with the RAM team, was a professional driver and rarely spent a Sunday without being involved in a race.
 He had participated with a private Porsche 962 in the race scheduled at Mosport, partnered with the Swiss Marc Surer.
 During the race, he had an accident, colliding with a slower car.
 He stopped at the pits to change tires and check the suspension, then restarted like a fury.
 Shortly after, he crashed into a wall at full speed, destroying his car to the point that it took rescuers 25 minutes to extract him.
 Winkelhock was then airlifted to Toronto, about 100 kilometers away from the racetrack.
 His condition appeared desperate from the start.
 His parents and wife Marianne arrived in Canada from Cologne, where he lived (he was born in Walblingen, nearby, on October 6, 1952).
 The late German driver had not won anything significant, but he had gained recognition for his courage and recklessness without malice.
 In 1980, he became famous for a spectacular accident at the Nürburgring when he was racing in Formula 2: his car took off like an airplane and crashed onto the track, disintegrating, but Winkelhock miraculously remained unscathed.

-Thanks to the support of German industries, he joined Formula 1 in 1982.
-Before that, he had raced with ATS (which fired him at the end of 1984 for speaking ill of his team and not making an effort to improve the car).
-From the beginning of the season, he was with RAM.
-He achieved only one fifth place in Brazil in 1982, after the disqualification of Rosberg and Piquet.
-He had participated in 48 Grand Prix races, going off the track many times.
-On Saturday, August 17, 1985, Niki Lauda also bids a final farewell to Formula 1:
+With the support of German industries, he joined Formula 1 in 1982.
+Prior to that, he had raced with ATS, which fired him at the end of 1984 for disparaging his team and failing to improve the car.
+He was with RAM from the beginning of the season.
+He achieved only one fifth-place finish in Brazil in 1982, after Rosberg and Piquet were disqualified.
+He participated in 48 Grand Prix races and went off the track many times.
+On Saturday, August 17, 1985, Niki Lauda bid a final farewell to Formula 1.

-"I have spent eleven years of my life, giving and receiving a lot from this terrible and fascinating sport.
+"I have spent eleven years of my life giving and receiving a lot from this terrible and fascinating sport.
 I have loved cars and racing.
 I still love them.
-But it's time to think about something else again.
+But it's time to think about something else.
 Next year, I will not race in Formula 1".

-A bit moved, dressed in a racing suit, at 9:00 a.m., Niki Lauda (accompanied by Ron Dennis, McLaren's manager) announces his second retirement from the sport.
-Lauda, 36 years old, married, two children, residing in Ibiza, Spain, debuted in 1971 with a March in the Austrian Grand Prix, was with B.R.M., four years with Ferrari (from 1974 to 1977), and two with Brabham.
-In 1979, during the Canadian Grand Prix practice session in Montreal, he suddenly left everyone behind to lead his airline.
-He returned to racing with McLaren in 1982, with a fabulous contract.
-He won three World Championships, suffered severe burns in the fire of his Ferrari at the Nürburgring in 1976, nearly facing death, and was both idolized and hated.
-At the end of the year, he will have participated in 173 Formula 1 races.
+At 9:00 a.m., Niki Lauda, dressed in a racing suit and accompanied by Ron Dennis, McLaren's manager, announces his second retirement from the sport, a bit moved.
+Lauda is 36 years old, married, and has two children.
+He resides in Ibiza, Spain.
+He debuted in 1971 with a March in the Austrian Grand Prix.
+He was with B.R.M. for four years and with Ferrari for four years (from 1974 to 1977).
+He was with Brabham for two years.
+In 1979, he suddenly left the Canadian Grand Prix practice session in Montreal to start his airline.
+He returned to racing with McLaren in 1982 with an impressive contract.
+Lauda won three World Championships and suffered severe burns in a fire involving his Ferrari at the Nürburgring in 1976.
+He nearly died and was both idolized and hated.
+By the end of the year, he will have participated in 173 Formula 1 races.

-Niki Lauda leaves the door open for the future, although a third return at his age seems unlikely.
-Even leaving racing, Lauda remains a protagonist.
-The vacancy left by the Austrian at McLaren triggers a whirlwind of driver movements.
+Lauda leaves the door open for the future, although a third return at his age seems unlikely.
+Even after leaving racing, Lauda remains a protagonist.
+The vacancy left by Lauda at McLaren triggers a whirlwind of driver movements.
 Rosberg talks with Prost in the Marlboro van.
-According to some rumors, the Finn has already signed with McLaren.
-Other possible movements are also hinted at: Piquet would gladly stay with Brabham but wants more money and threatens to switch to Williams.
-Brabham is considering De Angelis, but De Cesaris is also thinking about the English team.
+According to rumors, the Finn has already signed with McLaren.
+Other possible changes are also hinted at: Piquet would like to stay with Brabham, but he wants a higher salary and is threatening to switch to Williams.
+Meanwhile, Brabham is considering De Angelis, but De Cesaris is also considering the English team.
 And Ferrari?
-Alboreto says that if they don't kick him out, he'll stay; for Johansson, there are exams of the remaining races.
-The Maranello team, however, has a wide range of drivers in mind, including the German Bellof, Patrese and Cheever are looking for a team.
-Ghinzani and Fabi hope to stay with Toleman, Tambay and Boutsen have contacts with Beatrice, Warwick would move to Lotus.
-A few hours later, at the end of the second qualifying session, Michele Alboreto manages to climb ten positions in the lineup.
-The Italian driver drops from nineteenth to ninth place, so he will start in the fifth row.
-However, one fact is enough: Michele's time is two seconds slower than Prost's.
-Four laps to the desperate with the first drops starting to fall, and the miracle has happened.
+Alboreto says he'll stay if they don't kick him out.
+For Johansson, there are tests for the remaining races.
+However, the Maranello team has a wide range of drivers in mind, including the German Bellof.
+Patrese and Cheever are also looking for a team.
+Ghinzani and Fabi hope to stay with Toleman.
+Tambay and Boutsen have been in contact with Beatrice.
+Warwick would like to move to Lotus.
+A few hours later, at the end of the second qualifying session, Michele Alboreto managed to climb ten positions in the lineup.
+The Italian driver drops from nineteenth to ninth place, meaning he will start in the fifth row.
+However, one fact remains: Michele's time was two seconds slower than Prost's.
+With four laps to go, the first drops of rain started to fall, and a miracle happened.

 "I can't say if it was luck or misfortune.
-In an hour, I would certainly have done better, but it would have been necessary to see the progress of the others too.
+In an hour, I would have certainly done better, but I would have needed to see how the others were progressing, too.
 Talking about tactics for the race is useless.
-If the car allows me to reach, for example, fifth place, I have to finish fifth.
-If things go better, I'll try to get a better result; in short, I'll do my best as always.
-However, reaching McLaren seems difficult.
-This is not a track that allows overtaking four opponents at the first turn".
+If the car allows me to reach fifth place, for example, then I have to finish fifth.
+If things go better, I'll try to do better; in short, I'll do my best as always.
+However, catching up to McLaren seems difficult.
+This is not a track that allows you to pass four opponents at the first turn".

-Ferrari faces perhaps the most challenging race of the season, at a crucial moment in the Formula 1 World Championship.
-The Austrian Grand Prix, held on the fast Osterreichring circuit, sees the Maranello team and its lead driver, Michele Alboreto, engaged in a frontal duel with McLaren driven by Alain Prost.
-Five points separate the two opponents (Alboreto has 46, Prost 41).
+Ferrari faces perhaps the most challenging race of the season at a crucial moment in the Formula 1 World Championship.
+At the Austrian Grand Prix, held on the fast Österreichring circuit, the Maranello team and its lead driver, Michele Alboreto, will engage in a direct duel with McLaren, driven by Alain Prost.
+Five points separate the two drivers (Alboreto has 46 points, and Prost has 41 points).

 Anything can theoretically happen: consolidation of the position by the Italian driver, reduction of the advantage margin, overtaking by the Frenchman.
 Unfortunately, the first hypothesis is on paper the least likely.
 The comparison takes place at the height of McLaren's competitiveness.
 The track is suitable for the technical characteristics of the English car with a Porsche engine, and Prost, for the first time this season (the 11th of his career), has managed to maintain pole position.
 Furthermore, Ferrari reported in recent days, just after Alboreto's victory at the Nürburgring and starting from the free practice sessions at Monza, a series of unexplained engine failures.
 On Saturday, for example, in the non-qualifying tests held in the morning, another engine fails after the three on Friday.
 Despite this serious inconvenience and despite the qualification tests lasting practically only ten minutes, instead of the scheduled hour due to a furious storm that flooded the circuit, Alain Prost, who did not even go out on the track (in the morning, he slightly burned his back due to a fuel leak in the cockpit of his McLaren), content but measured, says: